wnikk/laravel-access-ui/README.md

 ## Documentation, Installation, and Usage Instructions Backend

+Before using UI, it is necessary to install the ACR (Access Control Rules) itself.
 See the [documentation](https://github.com/wnikk/laravel-access-rules/tree/master/docs) for detailed installation and usage instructions.

-## You can install the package using composer:
+## You can install the package UI using composer:

 ```bash
 composer require wnikk/laravel-access-ui